Authenticate

 Support for multi-factor (nFactor) authentication

-Multifactor authentication enhances the security of an application by requiring users to provide multiple proofs of identify to gain access.
+Multifactor authentication enhances the security of an application by requiring users to provide multiple proofs of identification to gain access.
 Multifactor authentication makes authentication steps and the associated credential collection forms configurable by the administrator.

 Native Citrix Workspace app can support this protocol by building on the Forms logon support already implemented for StoreFront.
 The web logon page for Citrix Gateway and Traffic Manager virtual servers also consumes this protocol.